containers/podman/docs/kpod-rm.1.md

 Force the removal of a running container

+**--all, a**

+Remove all containers.
+Can be used in conjunction with -f as well.

 ## EXAMPLE

 kpod rm mywebserver

+kpod rm mywebserver myflaskserver 860a4b23

 kpod rm -f 860a4b23

+kpod rm -f -a

 ## SEE ALSO
 kpod(1), kpod-rmi(1)